 Especially well-written, this book is like going through a house with many doors – each one holding an unexpected surprise behind it.
 For those who want something thoughtful, something reflective, something macabre and tragic, Hughes delivers it all.

 Eleven furiously original and off-centre stories that blend dark magical realism with gripping domestic drama to create tales that range from the hauntingly sinister to the downright bizarre.

 The Scandal at Bletchley by Jack Treby

 I didn’t get this book.
 The entire setup was going the traditional route when it veered off course and collided with a tree.
+I felt surprised and betrayed and not in a good way.
 It was a DNF for me.